 Could I become a brand influencer?

-Yes, of course.
+Absolutely!
 You’ll get out of it what you put into it.
 It takes a lot of time and dedication and is not something that happens over night.
-I started my photography business 5 years ago during law school, and I started posting consistently on Instagram two years ago in 2015.
+I started my photography business 5 years ago during law school (not that you need to be a professional photographer whatsoever), and I started posting consistently on Instagram two years ago in 2015.
 But that doesn’t mean you can’t start now.
-It just means you have to be patient and decide if it’s what you really want and go all in.
+It just means you have to be patient and decide if it’s what you really want to spend most of your free time doing and go all in.

 Once you’re ready to start working with brands and you have a large enough following, find companies that match your lifestyle and reach out to to them.
-Create a media kit to present to them.
+Create a media kit to present to them (this is not necessary and I haven’t sent out my media kit in over a year but it can be nice to have just in case a brand asks for it.
 You can find templates on Etsy like this one.
-Sign up with influencer platforms like Popular Pays or Musefind that connect brands and influencers on campaigns.
-Eventually, you will get to a point as your following grows where PR agencies and brands start reaching out to you daily.
+Sign up with influencer platforms like Popular Pays, Whalar, or Musefind that connect brands and influencers on campaigns.
+Eventually, you will get to a point as your following grows where PR agencies and brands start reaching out to you daily to work together.

 How do I grow my following?